dikortis/LetsTalkETC/Episodes/Episode_12.md

-small as feasibly possible so it can propagate the quickest on lining to mine then you know then i would go let's go smaller let's not go bigger let's let's bring more players into the space let's make the propagation faster um that would lend itself to decentralization etc so that's all I would want to add in regards to the block size because you
+small as feasibly possible so it can propagate the quickest on lining to mine then you know then i would go let's go smaller let's not go bigger  let's bring more players into the space let's make the propagation faster that would lend itself to decentralization etc so that's all I would want to add in regards to the block size because you